Learn How to Teach Spelling Using These

 - Get spelling help!
 There's no need for parents to struggle with figuring out how to teach spelling when there are so many outstanding spelling programs available designed by educators to help your kids learn to spell in the fastest, easiest and most fun way.

 - Read often.
 There's no game, software program, word list, worksheet, or test that can take the place of reading.
 Kids learn how to spell when they learn how to read and write.
 Make reading a daily habit and start early for reading and spelling success.
-Find ways to get your kids to write thoughout the day - have them write you notes, letters to relatives, grocery lists, lists of their favorites toys, books or activities, or anything they are interested in.
+Find ways to get your kids to write throughout the day - have them write you notes, letters to relatives, grocery lists, lists of their favorites toys, books or activities, or anything they are interested in.

 - Practice, practice, practice.
 Then practice some more.
 Spelling is not something you teach once and move on to something else.
 It takes ongoing review and repetition.